brycewray/hugo-site/content/posts/2019/02/back-up-jack.md

 That had perfectly described my situation.
 Couldn’t make it clearer than that.

 Sufficiently convinced by that opinion and others that said basically the same thing (*i.e.*, if you’re all-in on Apple gear and sync’g only personal content, go with iCloud Drive), I promptly upgraded my iCloud subscription from fifty-gigabyte to two-terabyte and copied almost everything from my Dropbox folder onto iCloud Drive.
 It took about nine hours to complete the transfer, even with my high-bandwidth connectivity.
-Once there was nothing left available to move—there are a few apps I still use, such as the [Road Trip MPG](https://itunes.apple.com/us/app/road-trip-mpg/id298398207?mt=8) iOS app that keeps track of my car expenses, that require Dropbox to retain their data—I deleted the now-duplicated content from my Dropbox folder and terminated the paid subscription with Dropbox.
+Once there was nothing left available to move—there are a few apps I still use, such as the [Road Trip MPG](https://itunes.apple.com/us/app/road-trip-mpg/id298398207?mt=8) iOS app that keeps track of my car expenses, that require Dropbox to retain their data^[And even that app became iCloud-friendly a few months after I originally wrote this, so that was still one more nail in the Dropbox coffin for my purposes.]—I deleted the now-duplicated content from my Dropbox folder and terminated the paid subscription with Dropbox.
 I did keep the free [Dropbox Basic](https://www.dropbox.com/basic) two-gigabyte tier, which is more than enough for those aforementioned few apps’ use.

 As for the cost savings, they’re small *but* I’m getting more for my money.
 Before, I was paying a buck a month for two hundred gigabytes of iCloud storage *and* ten bucks a month for *one* terabyte of Dropbox storage.
 Now, I’m paying ten bucks a month for *two* terabytes of iCloud storage *and*, not incidentally, sharing that two terabytes with my wife via [Family Sharing](https://www.apple.com/family-sharing/) for her iPhone photos, as well.[^8]